 In a marine ecosystem, multiple environmental gradients (e.g., depth, salinity; Munroe et al. 2017, Baillie and Grabowski 2019) appear to affect one or both demographic rates of small settling oysters (e.g., Crassostrea virginica or Saccostrea glomerata) which are considered foundation species.
-Higher salinity produces faster growth of small oysters (Munroe et al. 2017), but high salinity can also encourage outbreaks of predaceous drilling snails (Kimbro et al. 2013).
+Higher salinity produces faster growth of small oysters (Munroe et al. 2017), but high salinity can also facilitate outbreaks of predaceous drilling snails (Kimbro et al. 2013).
 How the two rates change together in state space with increased salinity is unclear from the literature, but salinity-mediated changes to survival and a subsequent population collapse (illustrated in Figure 1D) in an estuary was observed by Kimbro et al. (2013).

 While the specific slopes of the isoclines for these examples from freshwater, marine and terrestrial ecosystems are unknown, the qualitative description of the isocline should be generalizable to any species with high mortality from stage- or size-dependent predators (e.g., plants, vertebrates, invertebrates) and we examined the Florida Apple Snail (Pomacea paludosa; hereafter FAS), as a case study to demonstrate the utility of a demographic-based zero population growth isoclines.
 The FAS is an annual gastropod of conservation concern, and we used a previously parameterized age-structured model to identify theoretical combinations of juvenile-stage parameters predicting population stasis (λ = 1), growth (λ > 1), or decline (λ < 1).
 We then quantified size- and season-dependent daily survival rates and growth rates in the field to 1) test for size-dependent survival and 2) interpret the combined effects that juvenile growth and survival have on predicted population growth during the annual recruitment period (spring vs. early summer) in different wetlands.
 Using the isocline approach the measured values in the field become interpretable from a population-dynamic perspective and provide material for generating novel hypotheses about population limitation.